COMLEX USA exams will be administered at Pearson VUE testing centers beginning with Level 3

 - What types of score reports will my school and I receive from my COMLEX-USA cognitive examinations?

-- The student score report will provide 3-digit standard score and a pass/fail designation.
+- For COMLEX-USA Level 1, the student score report will provide a “pass/fail” designation instead of a 3-digit standard score and a pass/fail designation.
+For Levels 2-CE and 3, the student score report will provide 3-digit standard score and a pass/fail designation.
 Percentile rank will not be reported because candidates will be taking the examination throughout the year.
 Following completion of the annual testing cycle, you can look up your percentile rank in relation to others in the same cohort using the COMLEX-USA Percentile Score Converter.
 You will also be provided with a graphical performance profile according to the COMLEX-USA blueprint.

 Because computer-based COMLEX-USA examinations are administered continuously throughout the year, osteopathic medical schools will receive school annual reports after the testing cycle is completed.
 The annual school reports include school information compared with the national performance.